-Studiotopia is a creative initiative addressing sustainable development across Europe through the converging views of art and science, increasing collaborations between cultural and research institutions, academia, innovation centers, creatives and European citizens.
+Studiotopia is a project, co-funded by the EU that addresses sustainable development across Europe through the converging views of art and science, increasing collaborations between cultural and research institutions, academia, innovation centers, creatives and European citizens.

 Studiotopia I www.studiotopia.eu